robsann/NetworkSecurityWithSnort/README.md

 # Network Security with Snort (IDS/IPS)

-In this homelab, Snort operates in Network Intrusion Detection System (NIDS) mode to detect Nmap host discovery and port scanning performed by various techniques.
-Additionally, it detects attacks such as SQL injection performed through tools like WPScan and SQLmap, as well as backdoor attempts using the Empire post-exploitation framework and Katana penetration test framework.
-Snort also identified rogue DHCP and rogue routing attacks, along with ICMP Redirect attacks.
+In this homelab setup, Snort 2 is running on an Ubuntu Server virtual machine (VM) in Network Intrusion Detection System (NIDS) mode.
+Its primary function is to detect Nmap host discovery and port scanning techniques being used on a CentOS 7 VM.
+Furthermore, tests will be conducted to identify attacks such as SQL injection using tools like WPScan and SQLmap, as well as attempts to create backdoors using the Empire post-exploitation framework and Katana penetration test framework.
+Snort will also be utilized to detect rogue DHCP and routing attacks, in addition to ICMP Redirect attacks.

 ## Outline